ThirdCommand/GEOWars/map.md

     - [x] name
     - [x] multiple of them
     - [x] selectable
-    - [ ] when selected show array of what is contained in it bellow
+    - [x] when selected show array of what is contained in it bellow
+    - [ ] unExpanding grandparent scene should work and note break things
+      - [ ] will need a stack of expanded scenes
   - [ ] Event
     - [ ] add game flags, like bullet upgrades... that might be it haha
     - [x] fix boxbox sprite for placing and placed